Ramona Singer Cheating Scandal: How Avery Singer Is Coping With Father’s Betrayal

 A post shared by Ramona Singer (@ramonasinger) on

 On The Real Housewives of New York, Ramona Singer revealed that her daughter was very angry with Mario after she learned about the cheating.
-She didn’t talk to her father for a while and Ramona understood why.
+She didn’t talk to her father for a while, and Ramona understood why.
 But she also wanted her daughter to have a relationship with her father and eventually Avery warmed up to the idea.
 It sounds like they do have a relationship today, but one can imagine that some topics are off limits.
 No word on whether she sees her father on certain days and Ramona Singer may not talk about this on The Real Housewives of New York as it isn’t part of her life.
 Her daughter is an adult and may want that information private.

 What do you think of Ramona Singer’s comments about her daughter?
 Do you think she handled the divorce news well, and do you think it’s normal for children of divorced parents to react the way Avery did with dropping grades and distancing herself from her father?